Hnfull/Splendente-USB/README.md

 - Packaged  `splendente_usb.py` with pyinstaller -> `pyinstaller --specpath setup/ --workpath setup/build --distpath setup/dist --clean -F --noconsole .\splendente_usb.py`
 - (Optional) In `USB_DATA/Splendente-USB/agent/` directory place your file that you want copy from USB to target
 - Take the `Splendente-USB/rubber_ducky_script/duckycode.txt` file and encode it (https://ducktoolkit.com/encode#), then place the generated `inject.bin` file in your Rubber Ducky
-- Using a multi-USB adapter, insert your Rubber Ducky and USB key labeled "USB_DATA"
+- Using a multi-USB adapter, insert your Rubber Ducky and USB key labeled 'USB_DATA'
 - Plug in your USB adapter!

 ## Directories of USB Tree
 - USB key (USB_DATA)
   ```
   USB_DATA/Splendente-USB/data_*                -> directory of data copied from target, will be appear when after launch program
   USB_DATA/Splendente-USB/agent/                -> copy file(s) from USB key to target + persistence (optional)
-  USB_DATA/Splendente-USB/conf/splendente.ini   -> Manage files and directories that you want copy
+  USB_DATA/Splendente-USB/conf/splendente.ini   -> manage files and directories that you want copy
-  USB_DATA/Splendente-USB/log/splendente.log    -> Traceability of actions
+  USB_DATA/Splendente-USB/log/splendente.log    -> traceability of actions
   USB_DATA/Splendente-USB/splendente/setup/dist/splendente_usb.exe    -> main exe program will be appear after launch of `pyinstaller` command and that will be executed by the rubber_ducky device
   ```
 - Rubber Ducky